You started a new business. Or you own an existing one that is moving into the realm of employees.

 Track & Measure

-It’s been said that “If you can’t measure it, you can’t improve it.”
-It is also important to understand that accurate measurement is mandatory.
-Guesstimating doesn’t allow for real improvement and is just an ego boost.
+It’s been said that ‘If you can’t measure it, you can’t improve it.’
+And it goes without saying that accurate measurement is mandatory.

 Businesses that move to more accurate methods of timekeeping are often surprised by how different employee time cards look after switching.